masneyb/cavedbmanager/README.md

   counties, topo quads, topo quad / county relationships, and UTM zones for the entire state.
   `cat sample-bulletin/wv-base-data.sql | mysql -uroot cavedb`.
 * Add the aerial imagery. `ln -s /home/ubuntu/postgis-data-importer/download/us_wv/aerial/USDA-2014/2014.map /usr/local/cavedbmanager-data/gis_maps/`.
 Be sure to replace the path to your checked out version of the postgis-data-importer project.
-The 2014 matches the name column in the cavedb_gisaerialmap table.
+The 2014.map matches the name column in the cavedb_gisaerialmap table (without the .map extension).
-* When importing your GIS data, you will only need to include the DEMs and aerial imagery for the Aurora, Lake Lynn and Lead Mine 7.5 minute quads.
-The import script will automatically download this data, along with all of the other 7.5 minute quads in West Virginia that are underlain by karst.
+* When importing your GIS data, you only need to include the DEMs and aerial imagery for the Aurora, Lake Lynn and Lead Mine 7.5 minute quads.
+By default, the import script will download the data for these quads, along with all of the other 7.5 minute quads in West Virginia that are underlain by karst.
-* Copy sample bulletin feature attachments:
+* Copy sample entrance photos and maps:
   `cp -dpRv sample-bulletin/feature_attachments/ /usr/local/cavedbmanager-data/`
 * Add sample bulletin data to MySQL:
   `cat sample-bulletin/sample-bulletin.sql | mysql -uroot cavedb`
 * Start the server and log into the web interface.
-Click on the Bulletins link on the main page.
+  * Click on the Bulletins link on the main page.
 In the documents column, click on the generate link.
 After a few minutes, refresh the page and you should see generated documents if everything went well.
-Build output is stored in /usr/local/cavedbmanager-data/bulletins/bulletin_1/bulletin-build-output.txt. if you need to troubleshoot any issues.
+  * Build output is stored in /usr/local/cavedbmanager-data/bulletins/bulletin_1/bulletin-build-output.txt. if you need to troubleshoot any issues.
 * A few notes about the generated PDF:
   * The title page, preamble page and contributor pages (i, ii, and iii) can all be edited in the bulletin section of the web interface.
 The content